QuantGen/BEDMatrix/README.md

 -----

 1. Load the library: `library(BEDMatrix)`
 2. Create a new BEDMatrix object by passing in the path to the binary PED file (`path`): `m <- BEDMatrix('plink.bed')`.
 The `BEDMatrix` constructor will try to parse a FAM and BIM file of the same name as the BED file to determine the number and names of individuals and the number and names of SNPs.
-If either one of those files are not present, it is necessary to provide the number of individuals (`n`) and the number of SNPs (`p`) explicitly as parameters of the function: `m <- BEDMatrix(path = 'plink.bed', n = 100, p = 10000)`
+If either one of those files are not present, it is necessary to provide the number of individuals (`n`) and the number of SNPs (`p`) explicitly as parameters of the function: `m <- BEDMatrix(path = 'plink.bed', n = 100, p = 10000)` Passing `n` and `p` manually is also helpful if the FAM and BIM files are large and parsing them would take too long.
 3. Extract information from the BEDMatrix as if it were a regular matrix, e.g. `m[, 3]`
 4. Report any missing functionality or bugs: https://github.com/QuantGen/BEDMatrix/issues/new :)